A Linear-complexity Tensor Butterfly Algorithm for Compressing High-dimensional Oscillatory Integral Operators

-In contrast, the tensor butterfly algorithm relies on direct compression of e.g., mode-$k$ unfolding of subtensors $\ts{K}(\midx{\tau},\midx{s}_{k\leftarrow \nu})$.
-Consider any submatrix $\mat{K}_{sub}\in\mathbb{C}^{m_k\times n_k}$ of this unfolding matrix $\mat{K}^{(k)}$; by fixing $i_p$ and $j_p$ with $p\neq k$, its entry is simply scaled by a constant factor of modulus 1.
+of modulus 1.
 Therefore the tensor butterfly rank is The tensor CLR property thus holds true, and the tensor rank is exactly the same as the 1D butterfly algorithm per dimension.
 However, as we will see \cref{sec:cc}, our tensor butterfly algorithm yields a linear instead of quasi-linear CPU complexity for high-dimensional DFTs.